abbeygirl/nzedb/Post-Processing-Queue-Management.md

 ### Misc (Additional)
 _Count_
 ```
-mysql> SELECT count(*) FROM releases r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
+> SELECT count(*) FROM releases r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
 ```
 _Find_
 ```
-mysql> SELECT r.ID,r.passwordstatus,name FROM releases r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
+> SELECT r.ID,r.passwordstatus,name FROM releases r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
 ```

 _Clear (Untested, do a backup first!)_
 ```
-mysql> untested! > update releases set passwordstatus = 0 where r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
+> untested! > update releases set passwordstatus = 0 where r left join category c on c.ID = r.categoryID where (r.passwordstatus between -6 and -1) and (r.haspreview = -1 and c.disablepreview = 0);
 ```

 ### Console